Privacy policy

 Connected data is product data, not ad-tech data

-When you sign in, the web app reads shared records such as course snapshots, document handoff metadata, and Course Brain artifacts.
+When you sign in, the web app reads shared records such as course snapshots, document handoff metadata, Course Brain artifacts, and student profile facts.
 These records support the product itself rather than a tracking or advertising business model.

 Shared identity, scoped access

 The website uses the same shared account system as Canvascope and Lectra.
-Access to synced records stays scoped to the signed-in user and protected by secure access controls and encryption.
+Access to synced records stays scoped to the signed-in user, protected by secure access controls, and hardened by cross-account protection events.

 Who we are

-Canvascope is developed and operated by Canvascope Inc. This policy applies to the Canvascope browser extension, the Canvascope website and web app, and the Lectra-connected workflows that share the same account system.
+Canvascope is developed and operated by Canvascope Inc. This policy applies to the Canvascope browser extension, the Canvascope website and web app, the Lectra Notes app distributed on the Apple App Store, and the Lectra-connected workflows that share the same account system.
 If you have any questions about this policy or your data, contact us at canvascopeextension@gmail.com.

 What Google user data we collect

-When you choose to sign in with Google, we request only the limited OpenID Connect scopes openid, email, and profile.
+When you choose to sign in with Google for account-linked product features, we request the limited OpenID Connect scopes openid, email, and profile.
 Through these scopes we access and collect the following Google user data:

 • Your Google Account unique identifier (the “sub” claim)